adamsilver/fdpb/01-a-registration-form.md

 Here's a checklist:

-- **Use punctuation.** Some errors have clauses and contain more than one sentence.
+- **Be concise.** Don't use more words than is necessary, but don't omit words at the cost of clarity.
+- **Be consistent.** Use the same tone, the same words and the same punctuation throughout.
 - **Be specific.** If you know why something has gone wrong, say so.
 ‘The email is invalid.’ is ambiguous and puts the burden on the user.
 ‘The email needs an “at” symbol’ is explicit and clear.
+- **Be human, avoid jargon.** Don't use words like *invalid*, *forbidden* and *mandatory*.
+- **Use plain language.** Error messages are not an opportunity to promote your brand's humorous tone of voice.
 - **Use the active voice**.
-For example, ‘Enter your name’ not ‘First name must be entered’.
+When an error is an instruction and you tell the user what to do.
+For example, 'Enter your name' not 'First name must be entered'.
 - **Don't blame the user**.
 Just let them know what's gone wrong and how to fix it.
-- **Use plain language.** Error messages are not an opportunity to promote your brand's humerous tone of voice.
-- **Be human, avoid jargon.** Avoid avoid words like *invalid*, *forbidden* and *mandatory*.
-- **Be terse.** Don't use more words than is necessary, but don't omit words at the cost of clarity.
-- **Be consistent.** Use the same tone, the same words and the same punctuation throughout.

 ## Summary